bsmith89/midas2-wiki/Home.md

    There are three main steps to compute and report population SNV in MIDAS2.

-   First, for each **relevant** genomic site, MIDAS 2.0 determines the set of alleles present across **all** relevant samples.
+   First, for each **relevant** genomic site, MIDAS2 determines the set of alleles present across **all** relevant samples.
 Specifically, for each allele (A, C, G, T), `merge_snps` subcommand (1) tallys the sample counts (_sc_) of **relevant samples** containing corresponding allele (`scA:scT`),